Calls

 Webhook response format

-For voice webhooks, your server must return a response telling the agent what to say.
+For voice webhooks, your server must return a JSON object ({...}) telling the agent what to say.
+Non-object responses (numbers, strings, arrays) are ignored and the caller hears silence.

 Return Content-Type: application/x-ndjson with newline-delimited JSON chunks.
 TTS starts speaking on the very first chunk while your server continues processing.